 We are the first Italian School opening in Hong Kong, and cooperating directly with Reggio Children, the well-known Italian educational institution, whose preschool was cited in 1991 by the American “Newsweek” magazine as the most advanced in the world for early childhood education.
 Nowadays, Reggio Children is inspiring schools in more than 140 countries.

-The Italian International Kindergarten will open for the school year 2019/2020.
-The kindergarten premises can welcome up to 200 pupils and will offer two curricula, “Italian/English, plus Chinese language and culture” and “English/Chinese plus Italian language and culture“, both with half and whole-day options.
+The Italian International Kindergarten is open for the school year 2019/2020.
+The kindergarten premises can welcome up to 200 pupils and will offer two curricula, “Italian-English, plus Chinese language and culture” and “Chinese-English plus Italian language and culture“, both with half and whole-day options.

 The founders of this school have been supporting and successfully managing the Accredited Italian Embassy Kindergarten and Primary School in Beijing since the time of its establishment in 2015 (www.scuolapechino.com).
 They have entrusted the same pedagogical team of Beijing to organize and supervise the establishment of this school, which is aimed at meeting the demand of an advanced international education of both the Italian & Hong Kong foreign community and, obviously, of the large Chinese local community.

 About Reggio Children

 The Reggio Emilia Approach is an educational philosophy originated in Italy, in the city of Reggio Emilia, by Loris Malaguzzi, himself an educator, a psychologist, and a philosopher.